CMMC Level 2 Compliance: How to Meet Requirements + Checklist

 CUI should only be accessible to people who need it to do their jobs.
 That means implementing the principle of least privilege and assigning access based on user roles.
 This includes defining roles clearly, limiting administrative privileges, and ensuring access is revoked when employees leave or change roles.

 Your systems should generate audit logs that track user activity, system changes, and access to sensitive data.
-More importantly, those logs need to be reviewed regularly for suspicious activity.
+More importantly, your systems need to be continuously monitored and those logs need to be reviewed regularly for suspicious activity.
 Automated tools can help here, but human oversight is essential too.

 Whether stored on a hard drive or transmitted over the internet, CUI must be encrypted using FIPS-validated cryptographic methods.
 This protects data even if it falls into the wrong hands.
 Don’t forget to include mobile devices, backups, and cloud storage in your encryption strategy.